Digital Sharecroppers

 The streaming industry has been unusually successful at making this structure feel like something other than what it is — at making exploitation feel like opportunity, extraction feel like democratisation, and poverty feel like the predictable outcome of insufficient hustle.
 Understanding how that has been accomplished is as important as understanding the underlying economics.

-The streaming prosperity narrative rests on a conflation of theoretical access with practical opportunity, and it has been remarkably durable despite almost two decades of evidence against it.
+The streaming prosperity narrative rests on a conflation of theoretical access with practical opportunity, and it has been remarkably durable despite two decades of evidence against it.

 Yes, any artist can upload music to the major streaming platforms and theoretically reach a global audience.
 This is true, and it represents a genuine change from the pre-digital era in which physical distribution infrastructure created barriers to entry that effectively kept independent artists out of the market entirely.
-The democratisation of access is real.

-In Australia, the majority of professional musicians earn well below minimum wage from their music alone.(2) This is not a temporary condition or a market inefficiency that will correct as the sector matures.
+In Australia, the majority of professional musicians earn below minimum wage from their music alone.(2) This is not a temporary condition or a market inefficiency that will correct as the sector matures.
 It is the stable state of a royalty model designed to reward scale, in a market where scale is controlled by a small number of major labels whose commercial relationships with the platforms are categorically different from the relationships available to independent artists.

 The few artists who achieve genuine streaming success receive enormous promotional attention — from the platforms, from the industry press, from the cultural conversation about what streaming has made possible.
 This is the lottery advertisement problem.
 The winners are visible and celebrated.
-The millions of artists generating streaming income in the low hundreds of dollars annually are not, because their invisibility is one of the features of the system rather than a gap in the coverage.
+The millions of artists generating streaming income in the low hundreds of dollars annually are not visible, because their invisibility is one of the features of the system rather than a gap in the coverage.

-In many parts of Africa, Asia, and Latin America, streaming platform expansion has restructured local music economies in ways that concentrate revenue offshore.(3) Radio stations and local distribution networks that directed revenue back into domestic music ecosystems have been displaced by global platforms whose royalty payments are calculated on global play-count distributions and whose revenue flows to corporate headquarters and shareholders in jurisdictions with no connection to the communities whose music they are distributing.
+In many parts of Africa, Asia, and Latin America, streaming platform expansion has restructured local music economies in ways that concentrate revenue offshore.(3) Radio stations and local distribution networks that directed revenue back into domestic music sectors have been displaced by global platforms whose royalty payments are calculated on global play-count distributions and whose revenue flows to corporate headquarters and shareholders in jurisdictions with no connection to the communities whose music they are distributing.
 Local artists create the music.
 Local communities generate the streams.
 The economic value created leaves the local economy entirely.

 The standard response to this framing is that colonialism involved coercion and streaming involves choice — that artists choose to upload their music to these platforms, that the relationship is voluntary in a way that historical colonialism was not.
 This response has a narrow technical accuracy and a broader inadequacy.
 When the dominant distribution infrastructure for recorded music is controlled by a small number of platforms whose terms are not negotiable and whose alternatives offer substantially less reach, the choice to participate is the choice between accepting the terms or accepting irrelevance.
 This is the structure of most choices made under conditions of significant power asymmetry.

-Alan Krueger's Rockonomics documents how the music industry has always been characterised by extreme concentration of returns at the top of the distribution curve.(4) The streaming era has not created this inequality.
+Alan Krueger's Rockonomics documents how the music industry has always been characterised by extreme concentration of returns at the top of the distribution curve.4 The streaming era has not created this inequality.
 It has intensified it and extended it downward, eliminating the middle tier of sustainable music careers that existed — imperfectly, with its own inequities — in the era of album sales and radio.
 The old model had significant problems.
 It also had a category of artist who could build a career on a regional following, a loyal niche audience, a slow-developing reputation.
 That category has largely been eliminated by a royalty model that requires global scale to generate meaningful income.

-Trickle-down streaming economics — the promise that platform growth would eventually generate enough revenue to support the broader artist ecosystem — has had more than a decade to demonstrate its validity.
+Trickle-down streaming economics — the promise that platform growth would eventually generate enough revenue to support the broader artist sector — has had more than a decade to demonstrate its validity.
 The evidence is in.
 Platform revenue has grown.
 Per-stream royalty rates have declined.
 The share of streaming income going to the top fraction of rights holders has increased.
 Artist poverty has deepened.
 Wealth has not trickled down.
 It has concentrated upward, with the efficiency of a system designed to produce that outcome, which is what it is.

 The most insidious element of this arrangement is not the extraction itself but the ideological work that makes it invisible or acceptable.
 The language of opportunity, democratisation, and creative freedom has been deployed consistently to describe a system that offers none of these things to the majority of its participants.
 Artists are told they should be grateful for platform access.
 They are told that their poverty reflects insufficient engagement with the promotional tools available to them.
 They are told that success is achievable for anyone with sufficient talent and work ethic, which redistributes the structural failure of the system onto the individual failures of the artists it is failing.

-This is not accidental.
-It is the standard mechanism by which exploitative systems sustain themselves: frame the structural as personal, the systemic as individual, the predictable outcome as the avoidable mistake.
 Platform capitalism has been unusually effective at applying this mechanism to creative labour, possibly because the language of artistic vocation already contains the suggestion that suffering for one's work is ennobling rather than exploitative.

 The structural alternative to platform capitalism is not reformed platform capitalism.
 It is a different ownership model, with different incentives, producing different distributions of the value that artists create.